Skip to content

 Early 20th century

-In 1913, the 16th Amendment introduced federal income tax, making payroll processing more complex.
-Then, in 1935, the Social Security Act required businesses to withhold payroll taxes, making payroll processing an essential business operation.
+Many businesses started using formal payroll systems in the early 20th century, but without proper technology, employers had to process payroll manually or outsource it to accountants.
+In 1913, the 16th Amendment introduced federal income tax, adding complexity.
+Then the Social Security Act of 1935 required businesses to withhold payroll taxes, making payroll an essential business operation.

 Mid-20th century